Dilwale (2015 film): Critical response

-The film received mixed-to-positive reviews from both the critics and audience, alike.
+Dilwale received mixed reviews from critics.
+On Rotten Tomatoes, it has a 20% approval rating based on 15 critical reviews.

 Taran Adarsh from Bollywood Hungama gave the film 4/5 stars, saying, "On the whole, Dilwale is akin to a mouthwatering meal that satiates the craving of those who relish masalathons, besides being an absolute treat for SRK-Kajol fans.
 An unadulterated crowd-pleaser, Dilwale delivers what you expect from a Rohit Shetty film: King-sized entertainment.
 Go for it!".
 Komal Nahta in his review of the film said, "Dilwale is a masala entertainer from the start till the end."
 Rachit Gupta from Filmfare gave it 4/5 stars and added, "Dilwale is the quintessential popcorn flick.
 It's colorful, bright and entertaining.
 It smartly keeps its play on the SRK-Kajol chemistry (watch out for the brilliant ending).
 It has fantastic music.
 Decent laughs too.
 Definitely worth a dekho."
 Sarita A Tanwar of DNA gave the film 3/5 stars, saying "Dilwale is flawed, but it's right for those who believe that love does conquer it all, actually."

 Ananya Bhattacharya of India Today also rated the film 3/5 and concluded, "Dilwale is immensely enjoyable despite an oh-my-god-this-is-so-predictable story.
 Keep your brains out of the picture, and you have an out-and-out entertainer which fits perfectly in the mould of a guilty pleasure.
 Go indulge!"
 Shubha Shetty-Saha of Mid-Day gave the film 3 stars as well and said, "Watch this for the chemistry between SRK and Kajol which refuses to simmer down even after all these years."
-Meena Iyer from The Times of India gave the film 3/5 stars, criticizing the plot, and stated, "Dilwale leans heavily on Shah Rukh's mega-stardom, Varun's effervescence, breathtaking locales (Iceland and Bulgaria), orchestrated car chases and over-the-top situations, which have you chuckling."
+Meena Iyer from The Times of India gave the film 3/5 stars, criticising the plot, and stated, "Dilwale leans heavily on Shah Rukh's mega-stardom, Varun's effervescence, breathtaking locales (Iceland and Bulgaria), orchestrated car chases and over-the-top situations, which have you chuckling."